tanweer4u/talent-scout-pro/README.md

 ## The problem it solves

 Recruiters spend hours sifting through profiles and chasing candidate interest.
-TalentPulse is an AI agent that automates the entire top-of-funnel recruitment process.
+Talent Scout Pro is an AI agent that automates the entire top-of-funnel recruitment process.
 Paste any job description and get a ranked shortlist with real LinkedIn profiles, Match Scores, Interest Scores, notice periods, screening questions, and a Recruiter Action Plan in under 90 seconds.

 Built specifically for the **Indian recruitment market**: Indian cities, Indian companies, Indian salary norms (LPA), and standard notice period awareness (30 to 90 days) baked into every run.